hellenike/textbook/docs/topics/module4/sequence/index.md

 | --- | --- | ---|
 | Primary | Present, Future, or Perfect | Subjunctive |
 | Secondary | Imperfect, Aorist, or Pluperfect | Optative |

+We have been using verbs in the imperfect and aorist tenses.
+Therefore, we will be looking at how subordinate clauses operate in secondary sequence and use the optative.
+Next semester, as we add the primary tenses we will also add the subjunctive mood and subordinate clauses in primary sequence.